What Causes Mesothelioma?

 Asbestos exposure is the primary cause of mesothelioma, accounting for up to 80 percent of all cases.
 Asbestos is a group of naturally occurring fibrous minerals widely used in various industries for their heat and fire resistance and insulation properties.
-The inhalation or ingestion of asbestos fibers can lead to mesothelioma.
+The inhalation or ingestion of asbestos fibers can lead to asbestos-induced malignant mesothelioma.

+Are there other mesothelioma causes besides asbestos exposure?
 While some individuals develop mesothelioma without any apparent asbestos exposure, most of these individuals did not know about their asbestos exposure, according to the National Organization for Rare Diseases.
 Seek peace of mind and rightful compensation—consult an experienced Chicago mesothelioma attorney for expert guidance and support throughout your journey.

-What Is Mesothelioma?
+What is Mesothelioma?

 There are four types of mesothelioma: